distbit0/distbit.xyz/_posts/2026-02-03-actually-impact-futures.md

 Beta, rather than correlation, is the relevant quantity because it retains units of asset-price change per unit probability change.
 This index requires an event-probability market and a spot oracle, but no separate conditional-asset market.
 It can therefore supply the settlement input for both unconditional speculative claims and outcome-conditional hedging claims when creating liquid conditional-asset markets would be uneconomic.

 This estimate is associational.
-It recovers the event spread insofar that the observed correlation regime persists, the probability and spot observations are synchronised, and the conditional asset values do not change independently within the measurement interval.
+It recovers the event spread insofar that the observed correlation regime persists and the probability and spot observations are synchronised.
 A market settlement rule that reduces random variance cannot remove bias caused by violations of these assumptions.

 ### Freshness versus measurement variance

 A longer beta window contains more observations and reduces sampling variance, but it estimates the time-weighted average relationship across the regimes in that window.
 It is not a market forecast of the relationship that will prevail near resolution.
 If traders anticipate a change in the beta regime as the event approaches, a precisely measured historical beta can still be systematically wrong for the event spread they want to trade.

 A short window close to resolution better targets the event-specific regime, but contains fewer probability changes and gives unrelated spot movements more influence.
-This creates a measurement-level bias-variance trade-off: freshness reduces historical-regime bias while increasing random and manipulation-induced variance.
-Settlement design can limit the effect of that random variance instead of reducing it by averaging across older, less relevant regimes.
-Whether an implementation uses the final resolution jump, a short pre-resolution beta window, or a disclosed combination is out of scope.
+This creates a measurement-level bias-variance trade-off: freshness reduces historical-regime bias while increasing random manipulation-induced bias and noise-induced measurement variance.
+The settlement rules described below can reduce the effect of this noise-induced variance, allowing the index to rely more heavily on fresh observations and less on data from older, less relevant regimes.
+Whether an implementation measures beta using the final resolution jump, a short pre-resolution beta window, or a disclosed combination is out of scope.

 ## Variance-reduced settlement from forecast errors